-So I would like to share my favorite places in Lisbon with you to keep you energized and hydrated while visiting this amazing city!
+So I would like to share my favourite places in Lisbon with you to keep you energized and hydrated while visiting this amazing city!

 Breakfast in Lisbon

-At Audrey's we've had the best eggs benedict (with truffle!) ever!
+At Audrey's we've had the best Eggs Benedict (with truffle!) ever!
 This place is all about details, they have a beautiful terrace in a quiet street, the interior is composed with a lot of care and the waiter was genuinely friendly.
-Audrey is a real person and she is the daughter of the founders of the neighboring beautiful boutique hotel Santiago de Alfama.
+Audrey is a real person and she is the daughter of the founders of the neighbouring beautiful boutique hotel Santiago de Alfama.

 Coffee, sweets & lunch in Lisbon

 Do you like specialty coffee, enjoy eating home made cake while reading magazines?

 Then Hello, Kristof is your place to be!
 So go and say 'hi' to Kristof (or actually Ricardo) :)

 For lunch and breakfast COMOBÅ uses organic and local produce, and their specialty coffee is roasted in small batches.
 Nice to know: the ceramics are all handmade in the Algarve region in the south of Portugal.